== 1988-1991 - THE LOST TAPES (with Strictly Dope & Force One Network) ==

 9. Static (Force One Playa Mix) / Chopmaster J & Willi Mac (Force One Network)

-• 1991.
-Released as "Playa mix" in 1 in 21 (1997, AIM) and in Static single (1997, AIM).
-The original features Wicked J & Cooley Ranks, like unreleased "Fade Away" (cf. Tales of a 90's N.I.G.G.A.), and has probably been recorded in late 90 - beginning of 91, or maybe not long before the African Liberation Day concert in Sacremento (25th of May), where they all three performed together.
+• Story.
+The original features Wicked J (Julian Brooks of the Modd Squad) & Cooley Ranks, like in "Fade Away" (cf. Tales of a 90's N.I.G.G.A. / 2Pacalypse II), and could have been recorded in late 1990 after "Same Song" or in mid 91, around the time of the African Liberation Day concert in Sacremento (25th of May), where they all three performed together.
 They were probably the original line-up of the group then called Force One Crew.

 • Samples :